thepratikgupta/Autonomous-AI-Agent-LLM-Orchestration-Tool-Calling-Engine/README.md

 ### Step 2: Build and Run

-Clone the repository and run the application using the included Maven wrapper[cite: 1]:
+Clone the repository and run the application using the included Maven wrapper:

 ```bash
 # Clone the project